sile/mineplacer/README.md

 This is a browser game inspired by Minesweeper.

-Prepare for the game of Minesweeper by placing mines!
+You are the person preparing for a game of Minesweeper by placing mines!

 [Play!](https://sile.github.io/mineplacer/)